Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Code Switching

-{\textbf{Qubit-based error-correcting protocol.}} Let us now illustrate how this code switching could be used in the error-correcting protocol, generalizing the one presented in \cite{Kobayashi:2025cfh}: We consider the case of $8N=2^n$, in which our setup is qubit based, as explained in Sec.~\ref{sec:Qubits}.
+{\textbf{Qubit-based error-correcting protocol.}} Let us now illustrate how the non-abelian code could be used in an error-correcting protocol using physical qubits, generalizing the one presented in \cite{Kobayashi:2025cfh}: We consider the case of $8N=2^n$, in which our setup is qubit based, as explained in Sec.~\ref{sec:Qubits}.
 We will denote by $d$ the code-distance: it scales linearly with the lattice size, since we are using a topological surface code.

 The whole setup is depicted in Fig.~\ref{fig:Xmastree}.
 We start with the double SC, $D(\Z_2\times\Z_2)$: concretely we initialize the last two qubits on each edge, that correspond to the group elements $\ket{r}$ and $\ket{s}$, to form the logical $\ol{\ket{+}}$ state.
 All other qubits are initialized to $\ket{0}$.